Post-Workout Nutrition: Protein, Carbs and Timing

 Is there really a post-workout anabolic window?

 The "30-minute window" is overstated for most people.
-Research shows the anabolic response to protein is elevated for 4–6 hours post-exercise.
-If you trained fasted or ate a small pre-workout meal, sooner is better.
-For those who ate a full meal 1–2 hours before training, timing is less critical β€” total daily protein matters more.
+ISSN position stands indicate that the anabolic response to protein remains elevated for roughly 4–6 hours after training.
+If you trained fasted or ate only a small pre-workout meal, eating sooner makes sense.
+If you ate a full meal 1–2 hours before training, timing is much less urgent.

 02